douglasgreen/news/2025/02/25/en.md

 environmental factors to prevent age-related diseases and premature death.
 By addressing these factors through individual choices and policy interventions, there is an opportunity to improve public health and extend life expectancy.

+### Measles Outbreak Hits Texas and New Mexico, Nearly 100 Cases Reported

+In recent weeks, health officials in Texas and New Mexico have been grappling with a significant measles outbreak, with nearly 100 cases reported across the two states.
+The majority of these cases have been identified in Texas, particularly in the South Plains area, where 90 cases have been diagnosed, mostly affecting children and teenagers under 17.
+New Mexico has reported nine cases in Lea County, which borders Texas.
+The outbreak is alarming due to the highly contagious nature of measles, which can lead to severe complications, especially in young children and pregnant women.
+Health experts emphasize the importance of vaccination, as the measles, mumps, and rubella (MMR) vaccine is 97% effective in preventing the disease.
+However, vaccination rates have declined in some communities, contributing to the spread.
+Officials are urging residents to ensure they are vaccinated to prevent further cases and protect vulnerable populations.

 ## Entertainment